sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

 }
 ```

-Subsequently, `isAuthenticated` is true and we have access to the user data.
+Subsequently, `isAuthenticated` is true, and we have access to the user data.
 You can configure the provider to store the token in `localStorage`, but that's apparently a security risk so forget I mentioned this.

 ### Making API calls